 Instructions

-- For filling macarons, blitz the mixture in a food processor (or hand blender) until a smooth paste.
+- For filling macarons, or pinwheels, blitz the mixture in a food processor (or hand blender) until a smooth paste.
 Leave to cool then fill your macaron shells with the mincemeat paste and sandwich them together.
 Leave to mature in a container in the fridge for 24 hours, to let the macaron magic do its work.

 Notes